smilg/data-science-S2023/challenges/c10-sat-assignment.md

 - To what extent does `both_SAT` look like a normal distribution?
-  - It looks like the upper portion of a normal distribution centered around 1100 or so.
+  - It looks like the upper portion of a normal distribution centered around 1100 or so - there are a few spikes that make it look less normal, though.
 - To what extent does `high_GPA` look like a normal distribution?
-  - It looks fairly normal, centered around 3.4 or so.
+  - It doesn’t look much like a normal distribution.
 - To what extent does `univ_GPA` look like a normal distribution?
-  - Similar to `high_GPA`, it looks fairly normal centered around 3.5, but it has some people that lie outside where the distribution appears to be.
+  - It doesn’t look much like a normal distribution.

 Keep in mind your findings as you complete q4.